 - Inability to put two-word sentences together by age two

 - Signs of obsessive-compulsive disorder, like constantly lining up toys

-Early signs can be difficult to detect, which is why it’s important to keep up with developmental checkups.
-A doctor can start looking for signs of autism as early as the 18-month checkup.
+Early signs can be difficult to detect, so it’s important to keep up with developmental checkups.
+A doctor can look for signs of autism as early as an 18-month checkup.

 As a child gets older, the signs of autism become more apparent.
 Those symptoms include: